rymuelle/MuAlPhysicsValidation/README.md

     python createJobs.py $WORKDIR$ $FILELIST$ $N_JOBS$
     source submit.sh

-2d. hadd outout ROOT file into a single ROOT file.
+2d. hadd outout ROOT files into a single ROOT file.

+3. Plotting

+3a.
+Change directory to PerformancePlots:

+    cd ../PerformancePlots

+3b.
+Use **comp_v2.py** to create a new python script

+3c.
+Set location of ROOT files in L5.

+3d.
+Edit list of samples in L17-22.

+3e.
+Edit list of comparisons in L40-45 (each list defines what samples will be compared).